 ”“It is such a joy to know that The Warehouse Theatre can reach high school students with Shakespeare.
 We heard students saying they were blown away and had never thought about Shakespeare in current day and time.
 One student proclaimed, “I paid attention the entire time!
 I get it!
 I love Shakespeare because of them!”
 The Q&A time provided my favorite question and it came from a young lady that asked the cast, ‘How did you make it seem so real?’
 That is the mark of the true professionalism and quality you can rely on from The Warehouse Theatre.”Seth ReimerSumter Opera House

-The most famous pair of star-crossed lovers…revisited in an engaging fresh way.
+Shakespeare’s popular comedy…revisited in an engaging fresh way.

 This production runs approximately 70 minutes with no intermission and is appropriate for middle and high school students.